elixir-tools/tableau/README.md

   ]
 ```

-All you need to do is render the `Tableau.Components.LiveReload` component right after your `body` tag.
+All you need to do is render the `Tableau.live_reload/1` component right after your `body` tag.

 ```elixir
 # lib/layouts/app.ex